 Online Educational Games For Kids

 Ages: 8 to 13

-Why It’s Great: From the company that brought ABCmouse to younger kids, Adventure Academy is a series of games where 8- to 13-year-olds can learn Language Arts (reading comprehension, writing, and spelling), math, science, and social studies.
+Why It’s Great: The key to getting kids excited about learning is by making it seem like it’s a game.
+That’s where Adventure Academy comes in.
+From the company that brought ABCmouse to younger kids, Adventure Academy is a series of games where 8- to 13-year-olds can learn Language Arts (reading comprehension, writing, and spelling), math, science, and social studies.
 It’s an immersive, virtual universe for kids and includes hundreds of hours of educational activities that frankly look a lot more like games than they do learning.
 The games also cover all subjects.
 Kids will learn about geometry, multiplication and division, reading comprehension, environments and ecosystems, molecules, maps, globes, geography, and more.
 Kids can also play with friends in a safe environment, create their own player home, and create their own avatar to go through the game universe as well as create player homes.
 It’s available on all platforms.

 National Geographic Kids

 Why It’s Great: National Geographic Kids is free and chock-full of fun videos, games, and information about animals and nature.
 While it doesn’t fulfill any lessons or curriculum requirements or come with worksheets, it is the type of entertainment that is legitimately informative.
 Kids can view science explainers and experiments, watch people make “elephant toothpaste,” investigate rocks, and more.
 There’s a wide-variety of experiments to replicate at home — bottling eggs, coating candy, dropping dye in white paint and other school science fair stuff.
 But if being interactive or watching over your kid isn’t an option, there are still plenty of videos about the animal kingdom that kids can sit and watch.